Editor’s note: Beacon was created in 1913 from Matteawan and Fishkill Landing.

 Joseph Moshier, 8, of Brynesville, near Fishkill Landing, was trying to catch a ride on a freight train at Dennings Point when he fell under the wheels and lost his right arm near the shoulder.
 He was taken to the General Hospital, and about 30 minutes later his sister arrived with the arm.

-Jacob Startiski, an anarchist, spoke on a soap box on Main Street in Matteawan, calling on passersby to shoot down the village capitalists.
+According to the New York Sun, Jacob Startiski, an anarchist, spoke on a soap box on Main Street in Matteawan, calling on passersby to shoot down the village capitalists.
 “Your hat shops are full of hats and yet we are bareheaded; your shoe factories are full of shoes and yet we are barefooted,” he intoned.
 After a riot ensued in which a man was stabbed, Startiski was jailed for disorderly conduct and fined $25.
+[Tom Hickey, a Socialist from Texas and founder of The Rebel who said he was the person The Sun identified as “Startiski,” dismissed the report as fabricated.]

 According to a brief report in The New York Times, Mrs. John Higgs of Glenham delivered triplets that each weighed 10 pounds, including one with a third eye just above the bridge of its nose.